 Finding the right fit for your study program is difficult enough without having to worry about high tuition fees.
 Many students wish they could study for free but are reluctant to look at programs which are advertised as free universities as it sounds too good to be true.
 Perhaps that’s the case in some countries.

-But in Germany universities are free of tuition for all.
-You can study a master’s degree in Germany for free.
+But in Germany public universities are free of tuition for all (with few exceptions).
+You can pursue many degree programs without tuition.
 Don’t speak German?
 No problem!
-There are plenty of programs in English as well with over 1,700 master’s programs to choose from.
+There are plenty of programs in English as well with over 2,000 bachelor's and master’s programs to choose from.

 Public universities in Germany are free to all students, not just EU students!
 There are some specialized programs at public colleges which have marginal tuition fees but these are not the majority, the next section will talk more in depth about these study programs.
 The study programs which are free in Germany are free to all students who wish to attend those universities, there are no limits.
 Free tuition means free tuition for all, anyone can come and study in Germany for free!

 Simply put, yes, there are free universities in Germany.
 There are no tricks or hidden fees, public universities in Germany are FREE.
 Let’s break down what it means to study for free in Germany and how it differs from studying in other countries.

 In addition to public universities, Germany has a great selection of private universities to choose from.
 It is important to note that private universities charge tuition to all of their students (not just non-EU students), though the tuition cost is generally lower than tuition fees at other private universities abroad, averaging between 5,000 and 7,000 € per semester.
 Our StudyFinder can help you find the right program for you, should you have your heart set on a private study program.

 If you are interested in a free study program, then you should stick to using the “no tuition fees” filter option in the StudyFinder.
 While searching for your free study program, don’t be discouraged when you see a semester contribution fee, this is not a tuition fee.